cockroachdb/docs/src/current/v23.2/physical-cluster-replication-overview.md

 Refer to the [Known Limitations](#known-limitations) section for further detail.
 {{site.data.alerts.end}}

-{% include_cached new-in.html version="v23.2" %} CockroachDB physical cluster replication continuously sends all data at the byte level from a _primary_ cluster to an independent _standby_ cluster.
+{% include new-in.md version="v23.2" %} CockroachDB physical cluster replication continuously sends all data at the byte level from a _primary_ cluster to an independent _standby_ cluster.
 Existing data and ongoing changes on the active primary cluster, which is serving application data, replicate asynchronously to the passive standby cluster.

 In a disaster recovery scenario, you can [_cut over_]({% link {{ page.version.version }}/cutover-replication.md %}) from the unavailable primary cluster to the standby cluster.
 This will stop the replication stream, reset the standby cluster to a point in time where all ingested data is consistent, and mark the standby as ready to accept application traffic.